g-ongenae/assert-or-boom/doc/or/orExpectationFailed.md

 # orExpectationFailed

-Throw a Boom.Expectation Failed if the previous assertions where false.
+Throw a Boom.Expectation Failed if the previous assertions were false.

 ## Skeleton